 The India Center was originally established as The India Program at UCF in 2007.
 The idea for such a program was first advanced in 2002; two years later, UCF led a Fulbright-Hays-funded project in India, which increased interest in India and contributed to the importance of formalizing a program focused on India at UCF.
 Formal discussions for a program were launched in 2005, following the visit to the university by a high-level delegation of business and government leaders from India.
 In subsequent years, The India Program provided an umbrella for a range of activities with a focus on India, including prominent speakers and events that furthered the understanding of India at UCF and in the Central Florida community.Based on its success, The India Program was re-conceptualized as the India Center in 2012.
-During its four-year start-up period, the Center was housed in the Global Perspectives Office; in 2016, it moved to the College of Sciences and is housed in the Political Science Department.
+During its four-year start-up period, the Center was housed in the Global Perspectives Office; in 2016, it moved to the College of Sciences and is housed in the School of Politics, Security, and International Affairs.

 Since its inception, the India Center has hosted a variety of events and notable speakers, ranging from Washington-based India experts to former Indian President A.P.J.
 Abdul Kalam.
 The Center has sent scholars to India to study and participate in international conferences, and received a variety of delegations from India.
 Over time, the Center has established a number of strategic partnerships.
 This solid foundation will enable the India Center to grow in the coming years.